equalithon-rm/reverseMentoring/README.md

 * Tal Luigui
 * Sam Peach

-# gender equality is for everyone
+# Gender equality is for everyone!

 ---